aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_10_deloc-indices.md

 The sequence of steps for calculating the DIs in more complex systems is exactly the same as in MgO.
-Because the Wannier transformation is ill-defined in systems with partially occupied bands (metals), the calculation of DIs via Wannier functions does not work for those.
+Because the Wannier transformation is ill-defined in systems with partially occupied bands (metals), the calculation of DIs via Wannier functions does not work for those (see below for how to use Bloch states for this).
 However, semimetals such as graphite can be calculated without a problem.

 In the graphite example included in the files package, we use a 8x8x2 k-point grid.
 The resulting DIs clearly differentiate between DIs for